rfc-editor/draft-ietf-tls-subcerts/README.md

 The current version of draft-ietf-tls-subcerts.md has been edited minimally for correctness.
 See PRs [#2](https://github.com/rfc-editor/draft-ietf-tls-subcerts/pull/2) and [#6](https://github.com/rfc-editor/draft-ietf-tls-subcerts/pull/6).

-The initial version of the file has been edited minimally for correctness.
 The RFC Production Center's additional suggested updates have been added as PRs.
 Open-ended questions and FYIs have been added as issues.
 Please approve the PRs or propose alternate updates.
-For the issues, provide your answers in the comments or add PRs to address the issues.
+For the issues, provide your answers in the comments or add PRs to address them.
 Use the issue labels to indicate their status:
 * rfced - initial label of RFC Editor questions and FYIs (keep this label if the issue is still active).
 * question - a follow-up question has been added to the issue discussion.
 Use @mention to identify the participant who should answer.
 * AD approval required - the resolution of the issue requires the AD to review and approve the change.